lara-zeus/bolt/docs/introduction.md

 ## Introduction
-@zeus bolt is a form builder for your users, with so many use cases included a UI for the frontend bilt with filament
+@zeus bolt is a form builder for your users, with so many use cases included a UI for the frontend built with filament

 **[Demo](https://demo.larazeus.com) · [Github](https://github.com/lara-zeus/bolt)**